robertvanlienden/DevelopmentProxy/README.md

 3. Link your docker network to the `development-proxy` network
 4. Add your local url to your `/etc/hosts` file
 5. (optional) Add SSL certificates for https
+    * Not optional if you want to use Postgres with Traefik

 Ready?
 [Set up the development proxy](./setup.md) for your project(s).